pydio/pydio-sdk-java-v2/README.md

 #### Delegates

-The advanced PydioClient instantiation shows how delegate can be useful to provide data when a login event occurs.
+The advanced pydio.sdk.java.Pydio8 instantiation shows how delegate can be useful to provide data when a login event occurs.
 Delegates are also used to retrieve data.
 For example when listing a folder node delegates are used to retrieve children.
 Delegates are useful for a better memory usage.
 For example when listing a folder node loading the whole response data into memory is not a good practice.
 Instead the response is parsed as stream and each parsed node is passed to a delegate.
 Here are all delegates defined in the SDK:

 + <em>AuthenticationHelper</em> : Helps in login
 + <em>NodeHandler</em> : Helps in folder node listing.